oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/FBDIImport/fbdiimport.md

 1. Click the ***+*** sign after **Schedule** in the integration canvas.

-2. Select the FTP File Server which you have created in the previous labs.
+2. Select the FTP Connection which you have created in the previous labs.
 This invokes the FTP Adapter Configuration Wizard.

 3. On the Basic Info page,
      - for the **What do you want to call your endpoint?** element, enter ***ReadAPInvoicesFileFromFTP***